tsherif/space-shooter.c/ARCHITECTURE.md

 I link to the references I used in building different parts of `space-shooter.c` throughout the text, but I'll call out a few that were especially invaluable:
 - [Handmade Hero](https://handmadehero.org/) is an incredibly generous resource on many levels, but I think its most important effect on me was simply demystifying low-level OS APIs.
 - [pacman.c](https://github.com/floooh/pacman.c) is a goldmine of ideas for simplified game systems.
 - The source code of [sokol](https://github.com/floooh/sokol), [GLFW](https://github.com/glfw/glfw) and [SDL](https://github.com/libsdl-org/SDL) were my encyclopedias for how get things done in the platform layer.
-This was especially helpful on Linux where functionality is spread across several APIs and the documentation tends to be much worse.
+This was especially helpful on Linux where functionality is spread across several APIs and documentation tends to be much worse.

 Architectural Overview
 ----------------------

-At a high level, the architecture of `space-shooter.c` involves 3 layers:
+At a high level, the architecture of `space-shooter.c` is composed of 3 layers:

 - The **platform layer** is implemented in the [platform/windows](./src/platform/windows/) and [platform/linux](./src/platform/linux/) directories and is responsible for:
 	- Opening a window